11 people injured and suspect in custody after ‘random’ stabbing in Traverse City Walmart, officials say

 (CNN) — Eleven people were injured in a “random” stabbing by a man with a folding knife-style weapon at a Walmart in Traverse City, Michigan, Saturday, according to the Grand Traverse County sheriff.

-A 42-year-old suspect, a Michigan resident, was taken into custody, Grand Traverse County Sheriff Michael Shea said at a news conference.
+A 42-year-old suspect, a Michigan resident, was taken into custody after authorities arrived within minutes, Grand Traverse County Sheriff Michael Shea said at a news conference.
 Shea didn’t name the suspect but said authorities believe he acted alone.

 “There is no information indicating there were additional suspects,” Shea said.
 “It appears that these were all random acts.”